leftstick/Sero-cli/README.md

 > The web application development toolkit

+# the repo is not maintained anymore, please refer to other alternatives, Thanks #

 ![](https://raw.githubusercontent.com/leftstick/Sero-cli/master/docs/img/example.png)

 Sero-cli provides a friendly interactive interface to help developers start developing web application on `Github`.
 All you need to do is pressing [KEY_UP]/[KEY_DOWN] to navigate the specific task you'd like to execute.